Powering Progress

 In addition to construction jobs, it is expected that there will be ongoing technical, security and maintenance job opportunities once operational.
 Construction, technical and trade roles will also be required during construction.

-In addition to job opportunities, efforts will be made to maximise local procurement and supply opportunities, especially during construction activities.
-The project team welcomes early registration of interest in potential local supply opportunities via the project website.
+In addition to job opportunities, efforts will be made to prioritise and maximise local procurement and supply opportunities, especially during construction.
+The project team welcomes early registration of interest in potential local supply opportunities via the contact section of this website.

 The project will require a large quantity of concrete, sand, gravel, cement, steel, graders, cranes, transport, food, accommodation and a lot more.